joyCollege/Parallel-and-Distributed-Computing/README.md

 ```

 ## Enhance the algorithm (20 pts).

+•	Distribute your algorithm over 2 machines or more (10 pts).
+•	What improvements do you propose?
+Add them to your code (5 pts).
+•	After adding your improvements, recompute the performance metrics and compare with before the enhancements (5 pts).

 At this point, I also formatted the total distance output to include commas (I'm dyslexic so it makes numbers easier to read) and ensure it displays a non-negative value.